tomatoweb/Test-Eloquent-Relationships/README.md

 ---

 ### You may need to serve your App with a populated MYSQL database for dev purposes
-### and at the same time use SQLite for the tests and keep your dev DB datas
+### and at the same time use SQLite for the PHPUnit tests
 ---

 Create an .env.testing file, set `APP_ENV` to `testing` and remove all `DB_` entries